avito-tech/avito-android/docs/content/contributing/Logging.md

 There is an issue for
 that: [gradle/#1010 Ability to set log level for specific task](https://github.com/gradle/gradle/issues/1010)

 With verbose flag you are able to tune log level for avito plugins separately.

+It only affects console output, and not affecting custom loggers like elastic.